 Because you’re in a fully enclosed space, tents are a more private option.
 I definitely wouldn’t be able to sleep easy knowing fellow campers could be peeping at me as they walk by.

-This of course brings with it an added sense of security.
-Obviously, tents aren’t robber-proof, but there’s still something to be said of feeling like you’re in a safe little nest.
+This, of course, brings with it an added sense of security.
+Obviously, tents aren’t robber-proof, but there’s still something to be said for feeling like you’re in a safe little nest.

 Now, we’ve just listed a bunch of mental benefits.
 But not all of this is psychological.

-Objectively, the enclosed space and roof protects you from the elements in a way that an open shelter doesn’t.
+Objectively, the enclosed space and roof protect you from the elements in a way that an open shelter doesn’t.

 This protection also extends to bugs and other critters, which can’t bother you while inside your tent.

 As far as logistics go, tents are pretty easy to assemble.
 Not to mention, freestanding tents can be pitched anywhere, even on asphalt.
-(Psst…does an easy pitch sound especially appealing?
-We share 16 best instant tents for every type of camper if you want to learn more!)
+(Psst… does an easy pitch sound especially appealing?
+We share the 16 best instant tents for every type of camper if you want to learn more!)